This article first appeared on Mention on February 6, 2015 Written by: Sujan Patel

 A recent study shows that 86 percent of all B2B marketers use content marketing strategies to gain exposure and ultimately generate revenue, but only 38 percent believe they are effective at it.
 Testing a few different tools and strategies allows you to figure out what works best for your organization.

 I’ve been lucky enough to try a lot of different tools.
-Below are some of my favorite content promotion tools and resources that can help get you off on the right foot.
+Below are some of my favourite content promotion tools and resources that can help get you off on the right foot.

 5 best content promotion tools

 There are a number of tools you can use to promote your content and connect with more audiences.
-Here are five of my favorites:
+Here are five of my favourites:

 This platform allows you to track your content’s performance online, as well as your competitors’.
 You can use the dashboard to track specific URLs and how their content performs over time.
 Buzzsumo also allows users to set alerts for specific keyboards, authors, or URLs.
 The platform is easy to use and fairly straightforward, which makes it a good platform for any marketer or writer.